-Algeria’s president ‘stable’ after being hospitalised in Germany
+Algeria’s president ‘stable’ after being hospitalised in Germany for coronavirus complications

 Algeria's president underwent medical tests in a German hospital and is in a stable condition, officials said on Thursday, days after suspected coronavirus cases were reported among his aides.